The Wrecks: Formation, first label signing, We Are The Wrecks, and Panic Vertigo (2014–2018)

 The Wrecks had formally begun in Thousand Oaks, California, in mid-November 2015.
 Through a friend's housekeeping engagement, Anderson gained access to a professional home studio, albeit without the owner's permission, and the group self-recorded three tracks for an extended play in just three days, with roommate, sound engineer, and Coastbound collaborator Andrew D'Angelo serving as co-producer.
 The band performed at a series of small venues before self-releasing their debut EP, We Are The Wrecks, to the internet in April 2016.
 That summer and fall, the Wrecks opened for Nothing But Thieves.
 On December 22, 2016, the line-up signed with Another Century Records.
 Soon after, their debut single "Favorite Liar" received significant airplay and charted in the top forty on alternative radio.
-The single obtained five million Spotify streams within a year of its release; as of July 2022, the track boasted over forty million streams.
+The single obtained five million Spotify streams within a year of its release; as of January 2025, the track boasted over fifty million streams.

 Harrison Nussbaum played guitar in the original line-up from late 2015 to late 2016 until leaving the band, briefly making the Wrecks a four-piece.
 He was subsequently replaced by Pittsburgh native Westen Weiss – who had also lived in Germany and China – in early 2017.

-After their record deal with Another Century Records, the Wrecks attempted to professionally record their sophomore EP in Los Angeles; however, discontent with its sound, the band abandoned the project to start from scratch.
+After their record deal with Another Century Records, The Wrecks attempted to professionally record their sophomore EP in Los Angeles; however, discontent with its sound, the band abandoned the project to start from scratch.
 Having depleted their budget, they continued to fund their endeavors by participating in medical studies and working minimum wage jobs.
 The band temporarily moved into Anderson's grandmother's home in rural Wellsville, New York and finished their next EP, Panic Vertigo, at the barn studio of friend Patrick Barry.
 Throughout the process, D'Angelo continued to serve as the band's sound engineer and co-producer.
 The recording process took one and a half years, and much of it took place over the summer of 2017 during All Time Low's "Last Young Renegade Tour, of which the Wrecks opened for.
 Panic Vertigo was released on February 16, 2018, and is considered to have been a late release.
 "Way With Words," a track from the album, was co-written by Alex Gaskarth of All Time Low.

 In mid-2018, the Wrecks made an appearance in Episode 6 of Hulu's series All Night performing their song "Favorite Liar."
-During the fall of 2018, the Wrecks publicly endorsed Nerf, even recording an original song using their products.
+During the fall of 2018, the Wrecks was sponsored by Nerf, recording an original song using their products.